tylersloan/backbone-fundamentals/README.md

-# choosing-js-framework-book-projects
+# Backbone Fundamentals
-Following along this book to get a feel for JS frameworks (Backbone, Angular, and Ember). http://bleedingedgepress.com/our-books/choosing-javascript-framework/
+I need to learn Backbone, again.
+At least a little bit.
+Going to follow along with this book.
+Don't know if I'll make it all the way through or not–that's not the point.
+Just need to get an understanding before diving in or moving onto a different framework or library.